Don-Assamongkol1/programming-analyst-interview-test/readme.md

 2. Extract out the zipcode using **regex**

 3. “Null out” all phone numbers not in this format: `XXX-XXX-XXXX`.
-For example, 779-477-6793
+For example, 779-477-6793 is valid while 779-477-6793-121 is not.

-4. Remove participants with duplicate `participant_id`.
+4. Remove all participants with duplicate `participant_id`.

 5. “Null out” all `weight_in_lbs` below 90 and above 250